Experience, Compassion, Results

-Death Cases, Slip and Falls, Dog Bites, Workers’ Compensation, Nursing Home Neglect, Medical Malpractice and Legal Malpractice.
+Wrongful Death Cases, Slip and Falls, Dog Bites, Nursing Home Neglect, Medical Malpractice, Security Issues, Dram Shop and Catastrophic Injury.

 Accidents Involving Cars, Trucks, Motorcycles, Pedestrians, Bicyclists, Public Transportation, Drunk Drivers and Uninsured Motorists.

-Church and Clergy Abuse, Medical Professional Abuse, Teacher Abuse, Campus Sexual Assault, Sports and Coach Abuse and Other Child Abuse.
+Church and Clergy Abuse, Medical Professional Abuse, Teacher Abuse, Campus Sexual Assault, Sports and Coach Abuse, Daycare Abuse and Other Child Abuse.

 Any injury that occurs at work, including slips, trips, and falls, lifting injuries, motor vehicle collisions, occupational disease or illness.